 At first, it seems that working from home was incredibly cool.
 You can sleep longer because the commute and rush hour are a thing of the past.
-But over time, productivity seem to decline so it logical to assume working from home can be a distraction from tasks.
+But over time, productivity seems to decline, so it is logical to assume working from home can be a distraction from tasks.
 How can employees working remotely not only survive but thrive in this environment?

 Remote work is not any easier for employers.
 Here are three challenges they must overcome.

-It is not surprising, as mass quarantine was introduced, it became challenging to manage remote teams.
+It is not surprising as mass quarantine was introduced, it became challenging to manage remote teams.
 It is necessary to react quickly and take appropriate measures in urgent situations while coordinating the team at a distance.
-All the employers and managers should focus on becoming more knowledge in:
+All employers and managers should focus on becoming more knowledgeable in:

 Fortunately, many online resources provide courses, lectures, and other materials covering these aspects.